opencv/opencv/modules/core/doc/operations_on_arrays.rst

 This operation is used in the simplest or most complex image processing functions in OpenCV.

 See Also:
-:func:`add`,
-:func:`subtract`,
-:func:`multiply`,
-:func:`divide`,
-:func:`Mat::convertTo`
+:cpp:func:`add`,
+:cpp:func:`subtract`,
+:cpp:func:`multiply`,
+:cpp:func:`divide`,
+:cpp:func:`Mat::convertTo`

 .. index:: scaleAdd

-.. _scaleAdd:

 scaleAdd
 --------

-.. c:function:: void scaleAdd(const Mat& src1, double scale, const Mat& src2, Mat& dst)

-.. c:function:: void scaleAdd(const MatND& src1, double scale, const MatND& src2, MatND& dst)
+.. cpp:function:: void scaleAdd(InputArray src1, double scale, InputArray src2, OutputArray dst)

     Calculates the sum of a scaled array and another array.